 The upper limits for maintenance needs deduction amounts already established in regulations for spouses and dependent children continue to apply.
 However, as with the deduction amount for individuals described above, you may establish the deduction amount for a spouse or dependent children based on an assessment of each spouse's or family's needs.
 (See §3590.9.)

+Pending publication of final regulations, spousal impoverishment eligibility rules, specified at §1924 of the Act, may be used for individuals with a community spouse (whose eligibility is determined under 42 CFR 435.217).

+States have an option concerning the application of the post-eligibility rules for individuals with a community spouse.
+States may use the spousal impoverishment post-eligibility rules specified at §1924 of the Act or the post-eligibility rules specified at 42 CFR 435.726 and 435.735.
+(Spousal impoverishment post-eligibility rules can be used only if the State is using spousal impoverishment eligibility rules.)

+The spousal impoverishment post-eligibility rules provide for a more generous community spouse and family allowance than the rules under 42 CFR 435.726 and 42 CFR 435.735.
+The spousal protection rules also provide for a personal needs allowance (PNA) described in §1902(q)(1) of the Act for the needs of the institutionalized individual.
+This allowance is a "reasonable amount for clothes and other personal needs of the individual...while in an institution."
+For an institutionalized individual, this can be as low as $30 per month.
+Unlike the institutionalized individual whose room and board is being covered under Medicaid, the personal needs of the home and community-based waiver recipient must include a reasonable amount for food and shelter as well as for clothing.
+The $30 monthly PNA is not a sufficient amount for these needs when the individual is living in the community.

+Therefore, States which elect to treat home and community-based services waiver participants with community spouses under the §1924 spousal rules must use as the personal needs allowance either the maintenance amount which the State has elected under 42 CFR 435.726 or 42 CFR 435.735, or an amount that the State can demonstrate is a reasonable amount to cover the individual's maintenance needs in the community.

-§§§§C. Indicate that services will only be furnished to those eligible beneficiaries who, but for this provision, would require the level of care provided in a hospital, or ICF/MR.
+C. Indicate that services will only be furnished to those eligible beneficiaries who, but for this provision, would require the level of care provided in a hospital, NF, or ICF/MR.

-D. Indicate that home and community-based services will not be provided to recipients who are inpatients of a hospital, or ICF/MR.
+D. Indicate that home and community-based services will not be provided to recipients who are inpatients of a hospital, NF, or ICF/MR.

 E. Indicate if you accept the option not to offer home and community-based services to individual beneficiaries on the basis that you can reasonably expect that the services would cost more than institutional services.